lsuastegui/xworm-config-extractor-yara/output/xworm_v31_analysis_report.md

 [xworm-v3x-config-extractor-yara](https://github.com/lsuastegui/xworm-v3x-config-extractor-yara)

 ## Infrastructure Analysis (Cross-Sample Observations)
-To analyze infrastructure at scale, the extractor was executed across 100+ XWorm V3.x samples, recovering a single C2 endpoint from each sample.
+To analyze infrastructure at scale, the extractor was executed across a dataset of 100+ XWorm samples, recovering one C2 endpoint per sample.
+The results were then aggregated and deduplicated.
 ```bash
 for f in *; do
     file "$f" | grep -q "PE32" && \